$40.00

 They measure about 3.5” wide by 2.5” tall, are finished with black patina and 1 Shot enamel painted dots on both sides.

-From top left to right bottom:
+From left to right:

-Yellow with mixed emotion faces in black
+Yellow with black dots (SOLD)

-Mauve purple with white dots
+Brown with off white dots (SOLD)

-Mouth blown light green with white dots
+Light green with white dots (SOLD)

-Yellow with black smiles
+Yellow with black dots (SOLD)

 For photos of sets I’ve sold hanging from rear view mirrors, check out the highlight on my Instagram!